This moon goddess name has risen to the top of the popularity charts.

 Thanks to Allison for suggesting our Baby Name of the Day.

-Long before JK Rowling imagined Hogwarts, ancient Romans considered Luna the name of the Roman goddess of the moon.
+Ancient Romans considered Luna the name of the Roman goddess of the moon.
 She’s often shown driving a chariot through the night sky.

-Sometimes other goddesses, like Diana and Juno. were called Luna; at other times it’s clear that Luna was separate.
+Sometimes other goddesses, like Diana and Juno, were called Luna; at other times it’s clear that Luna was separate.

-It is the Latin word for moon.
+Her names comes from the Latin word for moon.
 But Luna also shares roots with the Latin word for light, making it a cousin to lux and lumen.

 And our words lunar and lunacy come from the same origins.
 As goddess names go, it’s one of the most easily understood.